m-demare/dotfiles/README.md

 ```bash
 ./manager.py sync
 ```
-Note: this doesn't remove the symlinks that were removed on another PC, it only adds them
+Note: this doesn't remove the symlinks that were removed on another PC, it only adds them.
+Added files are updated automatically on pull

+## Known issues
+On windows, you need a shell with admin privilege to create symlinks